 - Flu-like symptoms, nausea/vomiting, temperature of 101.5 degrees or higher, severe chills; foul odor, redness, or increased tenderness or drainage from the incision.
 These are signs of a possible infection.
-You may need to report to an Emergency Room. - Hot tender area or unusually large amounts of swelling in either calf or other area of the leg; chest pain, shortness of breath or coughing up blood.
-These are signs of a possible blood clot and you may need to report to an Emergency Room or call an ambulance. - If you have any other URGENT problem, call the office (815) 744-4551 Monday through Friday during regular office hours or report to an emergency room.
+You may need to report to an Emergency Room. - A hot tender area or unusually large amounts of swelling in either calf or other area of the leg; chest pain, shortness of breath or coughing up blood are signs of a possible blood clot and you may need to report to an Emergency Room or call 911. - If you have any other URGENT problem, call the office 714-850-7300.
+You will be transferred to the answering service and the on call physician if it is outside of normal business hours.
+If you are concerned that you have a life-threatening condition or emergency, DO NOT CALL THE OFFICE; call 911 immediately.